zsb8/Dapr_API_services/README.md

 # da-services
-This is the part3 of the pipeline.
 It provide one API for get the listing id.
 The development team can get the data through Dapr middleware.
 This program used FastAPI to provide the `post` and `get` services.
 It used GraphQL to query data.
 You should run these programs together: WB_DA_API_services, WB_noahs_doves and WB_pipelines_FastAPI_K8S_DAPR.
 ![image](https://user-images.githubusercontent.com/75282285/150705586-204a54d4-c5b8-4726-b5b9-1764d6b0ae9e.png)